mlochbaum/mlochbaum.github.io/index.markdown

 Headphone reviewer Crinacle had measurements of hundreds (like, a lot of hundreds) of in-ear monitors with no easy way to put two of them in the same graph.
-I volunteered to make a comparison tool to do just this, and it's now a popular feature of an increasingly popular site, with audio enthusiasts using the screenshot tool to share nicely labelled comparisons on a daily basis.
+I volunteered to make a comparison tool to do just this, and it's now a popular feature of the site and used by over 20 other measurers to share their own data.
 In addition to the README, this project has pretty extensive [documentation](https://github.com/mlochbaum/CrinGraph/blob/master/Documentation.md) which really should stand on its own but you're obviously here to read about me so I'll get in a few bullet points worth of bragging that don't